Oregon Disabled Veteran Benefits

 Plain-language promise: I keep the how-to steps here so you can act.
 The only thing I route out is filing or increasing a VA claim, because that is free claims work best handled by an accredited Veterans Service Officer (VSO), never a paid company.
 In Oregon, your county or Tribal Veteran Service Officer does that work for free.

 Two things to know up front, plainly stated.
 (1) Oregon does not have a full (100%) property tax exemption for disabled veterans the way some states do.
 Oregon's program reduces the taxable assessed value of your home by a set dollar amount; it does not zero out your tax bill, and the reduction does not get larger just because your rating is above the 40% threshold.
-(2) A 2025 bill that would have exempted a disabled veteran's federal military retirement pay from Oregon income tax did not pass — it stalled in a House committee and never became law.
+(2) Two 2025 bills (HB 2050 and a Senate companion, SB 519) that would have exempted a disabled veteran's federal military retirement pay from Oregon income tax did not pass — both stalled in committee and never became law.
 So there is no new disabled-veteran military-retirement exemption in effect for 2026.
 Oregon's long-standing rule (a subtraction only for retired pay earned before October 1, 1991) is still the law — see the income tax section.
-Watch a future session for a successor bill; confirm current status with the Oregon Department of Revenue before relying on any "new exemption" claim.Sources the 2025 bill's history
+Watch a future session for a successor bill; confirm current status with the Oregon Department of Revenue before relying on any "new exemption" claim.Sources HB 2050's history · SB 519's history

 In this section